saidharb/Point-Cloud-Reconstruction/README.md

 # Point Cloud to CAD Model Reconstruction using Deep Learning
-GitHub repository for my Masters Thesis
+GitHub repository for my Masters Thesis at IGP, TU Braunschweig

 The goal of this project is to predict CAD sequences from input point clouds.